-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Colorado Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Colorado Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Colorado Springs is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Colorado Springs who work in office and administrative support (13.92%), management occupations (10.86%), and sales jobs (10.54%).
+There are especially a lot of people living in Colorado Springs who work in office and administrative support (13.82%), management occupations (10.98%), and sales jobs (10.97%).

 There are many members of the armed forces living in Colorado Springs.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.